 Illinois' 2008 Section 303(d) list was partially disapproved by USEPA on October 22, 2008.
 Illinois EPA objected to the partial disapproval and sent a letter to USEPA on February 11, 2009, explaining in detail the reasons for those objections.
 The three main issues were: 1) Illinois' removal of total nitrogen from its 2008 303(d) List as a cause of aquatic life use impairment; 2) a change in one of the guidelines Illinois uses to identify sedimentation/siltation as a cause of aquatic life use impairment which resulted in the removal of some listings of sedimentation/siltation; and 3) the reclassification of dissolved oxygen as a nonpollutant cause of impairment and the subsequent removal of this cause from Illinois' 2008 303 (d) List.
-In the 2012 cycle, Illinois reclassified dissolved oxygen as a pollutant and all dissolved oxygen impairments appear on Illinois' 2012 and 2014 Lists.
-Since USEPA has yet to make a final determination on the remaining issues, most of the other disputed waters and causes that Illinois removed from its 2008 303(d) List have not been included on subsequent Lists including Illinois' 2014 303(d) List.
+In the 2012 cycle, Illinois reclassified dissolved oxygen as a pollutant and all dissolved oxygen impairments appear on Illinois' 2016 List unless covered by an approved TMDL or determined to be caused by non-pollutant issues.
+Since USEPA has yet to make a final determination on the remaining issues, most of the other disputed waters and causes that Illinois '2016 303(d) List.